jtbx/jetbrainsmono-nerdfont/README.md

-*note: this repository is inactive for now, because I realized there is already an AUR package for this font.*
+*note: this repository is currently inactive, as there are already packages for this font.*

 # JetBrains Mono Nerd Font